sclaus2/CutCells/README.md

 a library to compute intersections between mesh cells and implicit (level set) functions using marching cubes/tetrahedra algorithms.

-The current version supports intervals, triangles and tetrahedra.
-Future versions will include quadrilaterals, hexahedra, pyramids and prisms.
+The current version supports intervals, triangles, tetrahedra, quadrilaterals, hexahedra, pyramids and prisms.

 The library contains utility functions to cut through vtk meshes using pyvista.
 It is also used as a basis to generate run time quadrature rules in immersed boundary methods/cut finite element methods (see CutFEMx).